TheDeadcoder/Tokkhok-Backend/README.md

 - used Google Transliterate API
 - The transliteration is phonetic, meaning it maps input sounds in one script (e.g., Latin/English) to equivalent sounds in the target script (e.g., Bengali).
 - This engine primarily relies on rule-based linguistic mappings and possibly some statistical or probabilistic enhancements for ambiguity resolution.
+- we chose this option for better latency support

 ## Audio chat Pipeline
 - we used OpenAI's whisper-1 model for generating transcript for user speech